finaea/llm_training_generation/README.md

 Contains classes that made up the architecture for training LLM and generating text

+`gpt_app_ui.py`

+Alternative program for text generation with UI.
+Model and Config names must be "model.pth" and "model.yaml" respectively to work.
+Execute by running `chainlit run gpt_app_ui.py`.

 `sample\biology.pth (not in repository)`

 Sample model trained from `biology.txt` with default configurations.
 Can be obtained from https://github.com/finaea/llm_training_generation/releases/tag/sample